 Local Artists & Music Videos

-Plex also allows users to add their own artist or music videos to their media library.
+Plex also allows users to add music videos to their media library.

 You can do this in one of two ways.